The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 ways to make learning more dynamic, relevant, and enjoyable.

-- Gamification and Interactive
+- Gamification and

-Learning: AI-driven platforms seamlessly integrate game mechanics –
+Interactive Learning: AI-driven platforms seamlessly integrate game

-intrinsic human enjoyment of play to foster persistence and deep
+the intrinsic human enjoyment of play to foster persistence and deep

 learning.